2025 COACHES

 Siani was on Abington Friends School’s FSL championship team.
 She is in her second year as a coach at Fencor.

-8th GRADE
+8th GRADE-White

-7th GRADE-White
+7th GRADE

-Lardita Ridout (head coach)
+Lardita Ridout

 ‘Coach D’ was the head coach at Norristown High School, where she also helped coach their AAU team that played in the off-season.
 She currently is an assistant coach at Hatboro-Horsham High School.